Suthek/ShadowTeXSR5/README.md

 - `\title{}`: Title of your book.
 - `\author{}`, `\writers{}`, `\artists{}`, `\coverartist{}`: Can be used to credit writers and artists who help with the book in the Impressum.
 - `\splashpicture{}`: Filename of splash picture in ./images/ folder
 - `\srmaketitle`: Creates the cover, impressum and splash picture.
+Also initializes title for header use.
 Cover colors can be added as optional argument. (e.g. `\srmaketitle[red]`) Options: black, blue, brown, green, grey, red, yellow.
 Default: black

 ### Structure